ShiroFinds

 Who should skip or keep expectations modest

 Skip specialty tools until you understand your dog’s coat, tolerance, and maintenance needs better.
-Many dogs do not need a highly specific tool right away.
+Many dogs don’t need a highly specific tool right away.

 You should also keep expectations realistic if your dog is nervous about handling.
 Training and short sessions often matter more than having every tool on the market.